simonescaccia/IoTProject/Evaluation.md

 From the CHIEF MCUs, send periodically a message to the cloud to update the water flow consumed.
 Performances depends on the latency between the cloud and the MCUs.

+## Water flow sensor for energy harvesting
+This water flow sensor can not create energy for our batteries beacuse the electronic part is not connected to the turbine, it is only connected to the Hall Effect sensor.

+To allow the harvesting of the energy, we should have an alternator connected to the turbine to transform the mechanical energy into electrical energy.

 ## Response Time Performances

 The response time between CHIEF, FORKs and BRANCHEs depends on the distance between the MCUs, so it depends on the topology of the irrigation system.